chrisgervang/codeday-hardware/README.md

 Getting Started With Circuits Kits
 -----------------

+Never touched electronic circuits before, but curious what all the hu-bub is about??
+Than you should pick any of these up and play away!

 ###LightUp Mini Kit _(1)_

+Lego-like building blocks for tons of basic circuits.
+Includes cool phone app for visual troubleshooting!

 ###Circuit Scribe Kit 1 _(1)_

+Draw your own circuits!
+Literally!
+Just use their silver pen and some paper + this kits components to make something cool.
+Includes: Pen + Paper + a handful of basic electronic components + battery.

 ###Circuit Scribe Kit 2 _(1)_

+Draw your own circuits!
+Literally!
+Includes: Pen + paper + LED test + battery.

 Leap Motion _(1)_
 -----------------